-Once your child has entered high-school and has begun to understand the importance of good education, it’s time to plan for the future.
-You have been particular about your child’s upbringing and given him/her the best education and laid a foundation for a bright future; now is the time to explore and aim higher.
+Once your child has entered high school and has begun to understand the importance of a good education and holistic development, it’s time to plan for the future.
+You have been particular about your child’s upbringing, given him/her the best education and laid a foundation for a bright future; now is the time to explore and aim higher.

 Generally, this is also the stage or age (14-17 years) when your child starts to display inherent talents, abilities and interests.
 As a parent, it is time for you to identify and nurture these talents and interests, and help them grow into well-rounded individual personalities, and this is where the admissions application enters the stage as well.

 Perhaps, your next objective is to get your child – whom you still consider a “kid” but in reality is about to step into adulthood - enrolled in a prestigious college abroad so that his/her future is secured.
 Contrary to popular belief, college admissions are not all about earning high grades.
 Nowadays, more and more good colleges and universities (even elite ones) are looking for students who live well-rounded lives, something that can also be aligned with holistic development.

 Here are 5 things that the college admissions department may be searching for apart from good grades in your child once they receive an admissions application from your side.
 Equip them and help them conquer the admission process.
 If you are a prospective college student, read this carefully and prepare yourself.

 Colleges are communities and admission departments look for students who can actively engage and add value to that community rather than just being a bookworm.
 There is no particular type of extracurricular activity that will earn your child brownie points, but here are a few examples that may help:

 ● Presided over the school’s recycling club and was responsible for promoting a recycling culture in the school and increasing collection of recyclable materials

 ● Volunteered in community service during a natural calamity

 ● Participated in a rain water harvesting workshop

 ● Was the leader of school’s environmental club